 Best Substitute: Buffalo mozzarella, with extra salt sprinkled through

 Queso Oaxaca is perhaps the most well-known and quintessentially Mexican cheese, and the most sought after outside of Mexico.
 For anyone who’s ever had a quesadilla made by a señora at a street stall in the state of Oaxaca will understand why it’s worth searching for this cheese.
 Oaxaca cheese is a fresh creamy-white cheese that comes wrapped up like a ball of string.
 It is reasonably firm, and you can peel it into thin strings.
 It is slightly salty, has a nice acidity tinge and melts well.
 The traditional queso Oaxaca is handmade from fresh unpasteurised cow’s milk.
 It is used for quesadillas, fillings for enchiladas and chile rellenos, melted onto tortas (Mexican sandwich rolls) and many other things.
-In Australia, the closest substitute is buffalo mozzarella - with a little bit of salt sprinkled through it.
+So is authentic Oaxaca cheese available in Australia?
+If you live in Melbourne you're in luck.
+Casa Iberica on Johnston St Fitzroy and their new deli in Prahran Market stock a very good quality authentic Oaxaca Cheese (you can also buy La Tortilleria corn tortillas there!).
+It is made fresh in Australia by Vannella Cheese.
+Outside of Melbourne they make it for wholesale only, for now.
+If you can't get your hands on some the next best thing is the fresh white Italian cheese Treccia.
+Add a bit of extra salt and it's almost the same thing!
+Failing that, buffalo mozzarella will be close.
 The only downside is that buffalo mozzarella can become quite watery when melted and can make your tortillas soggy.

 Best Substitute: Paneer with extra salt added, or a very mild feta (French or Danish style).

 Queso fresco, which translates literally as ‘fresh cheese’, is that ubiquitous white cheese you find crumbled over flautas, enchiladas, tostadas and frijoles refritos (refried black beans).
 It is found throughout Mexico and varies from region to region.
 It’s white, creamy and mild and is commonly found in Australia at delis specialising in Latino foods.
+In Melbourne, The Cheese Shop Deli at Prahran Market is a good bet for buying queso fresco, or Casa Iberica Deli in Fitzroy.
 If you don’t live near a Latin deli, by far the best option is to make queso fresco yourself!
-There are several good recipes [link] online and it’s very easy.
+There are several good recipes online and it’s very easy.
 But for those of us with limited time to indulge in the pleasures of cheese making, there are several substitutes you can use instead.
 The Indian cheese paneer is made in a very similar way and is a good substitute.
 Paneer has a slightly milder flavour and less salt - add some extra salt to counteract this.
 Another option is a very mild creamy feta such as the French variety, or Danish.
 These are still a bit stronger than queso fresco, but taste great crumbled over your dinner.
 Quark can also be used as a substitute.

 Best Substitute: Full cream ricotta.